jtemplon/cuny-secure-ai-investigations/README.md

 2. Attempt to find faces on the others
 3. Use the last part of the notebook to debug any "issues" finding faces

-### Satellite Analysis Basics
+### Satellite Analysis Basics -- Used in 2024

-The `satellite-analysis-basics.ipynb` file is a Jupyter Notebook that contains the compontent pieces for doing YOLO object detection with oriented bounding boxes on Umbra's [open data catalog](https://registry.opendata.aws/umbra-open-data/) of satellite images.
+The `satellite-analysis-basics.ipynb` file is a Jupyter Notebook that contains the component pieces for doing YOLO object detection with oriented bounding boxes on Umbra's [open data catalog](https://registry.opendata.aws/umbra-open-data/) of satellite images.
 You will need the following libraries: `boto3`, `ultralytics`, `pandas` and `PIL`.
 The notebook contains code for finding the images in s3, processing them with YOLO, and making those results more interpretable.

+### Plane Detection -- New for 2025

+The `plane-detection.ipynb` file is a Jupyter Notebook that contains the component pieces for doing YOLO object detection with both oriented bounding boxes and none.
+You will need `ultralytics`, `pandas`, `numpy`, and `PIL`.
+The notebook contains a function that makes it easy to process any image with YOLO models.
+The example images are: `planes-example.jpg` (which is run with OBB and non-OBB models) and the `Screenshot 2025-11-12 at 10.34.22\342\200\257PM.png` which shows an example Google Maps screenshot processed by YOLO.

 ### Text Analysis